Curriculum for Admins

 • Learning Targets: In this use case, they represent a further breakdown of a given standard into individual, focused "I can.." statements

-Note: If you don't already have an identified need for learning targets, we recommend leaving these disabled.
-It is very easy to enable down the road.
+If you don't already have an identified need for learning targets, we recommend leaving these disabled.
+You can enable them at a later date.

 Step 2: Creating multi-text fields

-A multi-text field allows for rich text editing, attaching resources from your computer (ex: PDF, Presentations, Hand-outs, etc..) or attaching files through the Google Drive integration.
-It is also possible to attach standards to these which will automatically populate that unit's standards field.
+A multi-text field allows for rich text editing, attaching resources from your computer (for example, PDF, presentations, hand-outs, etc.), or attaching files through the Google Drive integration.
+It is also possible to attach standards to these, which will automatically populate that unit's standards field.

 A multi-text field can be pre-populated with content so that any new units created will not require starting from scratch.